 About Form 1040EZ

-Of the three major tax forms, Form 1040EZ has the fewest number of lines and is the simplest to complete.
+Of the three major tax forms, Form 1040EZ is the shortest and simplest to complete.

 You can’t use this form if the 1040EZ restrictions apply to you or you don’t meet the 1040EZ requirements.
-Instead, you must file Form 1040A or Form 1040.
+Instead, you'll have to file Form 1040A or Form 1040.

 - You can’t itemize deductions.